-Annual Statement
+Appendix F: Annual Statement

 Texas Insurance Code Section 2210.054 requires TWIA to file annually with TDI and the State Auditor's Office a financial statement summarizing the transactions, conditions, operations, and affairs of the Association during the preceding year.
+2014 Annual Statements were filed on February 27, in advance of the March 1 deadline.
+Excerpts are provided on the following pages.